May

 When originally published, Kavaler’s Mushrooms was described as “fascinating” by Time magazine in a lead review, and as “superb” by the New Haven Register.

 I asked Kavaler a few questions via email, about drug plants and using the Web to once again market her book.
 Here is her reply; the voice of the interviewer is interpolated by Kavaler.
-Continue Reading »
+Read the rest of this entry »

 review by Brian Charles Clark